 The age range on the team is from 6 years to 18 years of age.
 Workout groups with the beginning levels generally show a 3 year span in ages.

 A great deal of time, not to mention years of experience, go into every decision.
 Our foremost concern centers around each boy or girl and their continuing to maintain a positive experience at Crenshaws.
 We welcome questions from parents, but please approach us as though we are all on the same side....your child's!

 Actually, we have found that gymnasts who are unable to "put off" doing school assignments are far more diligent toward getting their work done before their workouts.
 Our graduating seniors over the past years include college students at Michigan, Stanford, LSU, Penn State, Nebraska, Oklahoma, University of Texas, Navel Academy, West Point, William and Mary, Brown University, etc. Gymnastics teaches goal setting and time management.
 Not too shabby!

-We do not want our team boys or girls working out with other clubs in the Austin area.
-Especially without our prior permission.
-Under these circumstances, they may be asked to leave the team.
+We do not allow our team boys or girls working out with other clubs in the Austin area, especially without our prior permission.
+Under these circumstances, they will be asked to leave the team.
 We do not have a problem, with coaches permission, in having your child workout at an out-of-town team if you are on vacation.
 Boys or girls may want to attend summer gymnastics camps.
 Please check with coaches to see if the camp you are choosing will fit your child's needs.